ibm-cloud-docs/activity-tracker/event_types.md

 # Event types
 {: #event_types}

-In {{site.data.keyword.at_full_notm}}, you can differentiate events by scope as global or location-based events, and by operational impact as management or data event.
+In {{site.data.keyword.at_full_notm}}, you can differentiate events by scope as global or location-based events, and by operational impact as management or data events.
 {:shortdesc}

 ## Classify events by operational impact
 {: #event_types_scope}

-Events can also be classified as `management` or `data` events.
+Events can be classified as `management` or `data` events.

 The common theme for management events is that they do not include, access, or modify customer data.
 Meanwhile, data events do.
 {: note}